Buprenorphine: Buprenorphine versus methadone

+Naltrexone is a full antagonist, meaning it fully blocks the opioid receptor from binding with other opioids and any feelings of euphoria if opioids are ingested.
+Buprenorphine has a higher affinity than most opioids and can bind to opioid receptors to have some effects - the mechanism that treats withdrawal symptoms.
+However, like naltrexone, buprenorphine can also block other opioids from binding to the receptors.

 Chronic pain

 A transdermal patch is available for the treatment of chronic pain.
-These patches are not indicated for use in acute pain, pain that is expected to last only for a short period of time, or pain after surgery, nor are they recommended for opioid addiction.
+These patches are not indicated for use in acute pain, pain that is expected to last only for a short period, or pain after surgery, nor are they recommended for opioid addiction.

 Potency

-With respect to equianalgesic dosing, when used sublingually, the potency of buprenorphine is about 40 to 70 times that of morphine.
-When used as a transdermal patch, the potency of buprenorphine may be 100 to 115 times that of morphine.
+For equianalgesic dosing, when used sublingually, the potency of buprenorphine is about 40 to 70 times more potent than morphine.
+When used as a transdermal patch, the potency of buprenorphine may be 100 to 115 times greater than that of morphine.

-Veterinary uses

-Veterinarians frequently administer buprenorphine for perioperative pain, particularly in cats, where its effects are similar to morphine.
-The drug's legal status and lower potential for human abuse makes it an attractive alternative to other opioids.

 Adverse effects

 Common adverse drug reactions associated with the use of buprenorphine, similar to those of other opioids, include nausea and vomiting, drowsiness, dizziness, headache, memory loss, cognitive and neural inhibition, perspiration, itchiness, dry mouth, shrinking of the pupils of the eyes (miosis), orthostatic hypotension, male ejaculatory difficulty, decreased libido, and urinary retention.
 Constipation and central nervous system (CNS) effects are seen less frequently than with morphine.
+Central sleep apnea has also been reported as a side effect of long-term buprenorphine use.

 Respiratory effects

 The most severe side effect associated with buprenorphine is respiratory depression (insufficient breathing).
 It occurs more often in those who are also taking benzodiazepines or alcohol, or have underlying lung disease.
 The usual reversal agents for opioids, such as naloxone, may be only partially effective, and additional efforts to support breathing may be required.
 Respiratory depression may be less than with other opioids, particularly with chronic use.
 In the setting of acute pain management, though, buprenorphine appears to cause the same rate of respiratory depression as other opioids such as morphine.
+Central sleep apnea is possible with long-term use, possibly resolving with dose reduction.

 Buprenorphine dependence

 Buprenorphine treatment carries the risk of causing psychological or physiological (physical) dependencies.
 It has a slow onset of activity, with a long duration of action, and a long half-life of 24 to 60 hours.
-Once a patient has stabilised on the (buprenorphine) medication and programme, three options remain - continual use (buprenorphine-only medication), switching to a buprenorphine/naloxone combination, or a medically supervised withdrawal.
+Once a patient has stabilised on the (buprenorphine) medication and programme, three options remain: continual use (buprenorphine-only medication), switching to a buprenorphine/naloxone combination, or a medically supervised withdrawal.

 Pain management

 Achieving acute opioid analgesia is difficult in persons using buprenorphine for pain management.
+However, a systematic review found no clear benefit to bridging or stopping buprenorphine when used in opioid substitution therapy to facilitate perioperative pain management, but failure to restart it was found to pose concerns for relapse.
+Therefore, it is recommended that buprenorphine opioid substitution therapy is continued in the perioperative period when possible.
+In addition, preoperative pain management in patients taking buprenorphine should use an interdisciplinary approach with multimodal analgesia.